yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 **Preferred region**: Optionally, assign one region as [preferred](#preferred-region) to handle all reads and writes.

-**Node size**: Enter the number of virtual CPUs per node and the disk size per node (in GB).
+**Node size**: Enter the number of virtual CPUs per node, disk size per node (in GB), and disk input output (I/O) operations per second (IOPS) per node (AWS only).
 You must choose the regions before you can set the node size.

+The node throughput will be scaled according to the IOPS value.
+For large datasets or clusters with high concurrent transactions, higher IOPS is recommended.
+As disk IOPS is capped by vCPU, your vCPU and IOPS should be scaled together.
+Reference your current read and write IOPS performance for an estimation.

 Clusters replicated across regions support both horizontal and vertical scaling; you can change the cluster configuration and preferred region after the cluster is created using the **Edit Configuration** settings.
 Refer to [Scale and configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).